Using Technology to Bring Your Association Together

 - Sites today also have to be responsive.
 Responsiveness is something no association really had to worry about as little as five years ago.
 Not only should your site be compatible with phones, tablets, and other mobile and desktop devices, it should also work with browsers like Chrome, Firefox, and Safari.
 Just as your members come from different towns, states, and countries, your web traffic also comes from different devices and browsers.
 Make sure your site works for your members, whether they are browsing on Safari with an iPhone or searching through Chrome with an Android.
 Your members are usually on the go, so make it easier for them to get the news they need and want, not harder.

 - Before ever launching into any redesign project, get an idea as to what kind of site your members want.
 After all, they’re the ones who will be using it most.
-This is something our nonprofit web design team did when it redesigned CUPRAP’s website.
-We sent out surveys, conducted polls, and took suggestions from the organization’s members so that we could design the site that would work best for them.
+Send out surveys, conduct polls, and take suggestions from the organization’s members.
 You should ask your own members what they like and dislike about your current website and find out what they want incorporated into the new site.

 Purchase Membership Software